evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 ## Scaffold the initial project

 We are going to be using a minimal vanilla setup with no framework.
-There are guides for specific frameworks including [Next.js](todo.todo).0

 1. Create a tsconfig